fabiocalabrese/HPC_Assignment/MPI_systolic_array/README.txt

 Structure:
 ----------

-Inside 'src/' there are two folders:
+- 'src/'

 	- 'sequential/':  contains the traditional matrix multiplication

 	- 'MPI_implemented/':

 		- contains three .c files, one for each matrix size.
 		The files are named in 	this way "systolic_array_{Matrix size}.c".

 		- 'sbatch/': contains .sbatch files to compile and execute the MPI codes.
-	The files are named in this way "run_N{Number of nodes}_{Number of processes}proc_{Matrix size}
+		The files are named as "run_N{Number of nodes}_{Number of processes}proc_{Matrix size}

 - 'input/': contains the input matrices of different sizes and a python code to generate them